Daniel B. Shapiro

 Daniel Benjamin Shapiro (born August 1, 1969) is an American diplomat who served as United States Ambassador to Israel from 2011 to 2017.
 He was nominated by President Barack Obama on March 29, 2011, and confirmed by the Senate on May 29.
 He was sworn in as ambassador by Secretary of State Hillary Clinton on July 8, 2011.

 Previously, he was the senior director for the Middle East and North Africa on the United States National Security Council.
 As an Obama administration political appointee, Shapiro was ordered on January 5, 2017, to resign upon the inauguration of President Donald Trump.
 On August 30, 2021, President Joe Biden appointed Shapiro as a special liaison to Israel on Iran.

 Biography

 Dan Shapiro was born to a Jewish family in Champaign, Illinois, one of four children of novelist Elizabeth Klein Shapiro and University of Illinois English professor emeritus Michael Shapiro.
 He went to Westview Elementary and Edison Middle school in Champaign, and graduated from the University Laboratory High School in 1986.
-He first entered Washington University in St. Louis, spending his sophomore year in Israel, and then transferred to Brandeis University, where he obtained a bachelor's degree in 1991 in Near Eastern and Judaic Studies.
-Two years later he earned a master's degree in Middle Eastern Politics from Harvard University.
+He attended Washington University in St. Louis, spent his sophomore year in Israel, then transferred to Brandeis University, from which he graduated in 1991 with a bachelor's degree in Near Eastern and Judaic Studies.
+In 1993 he earned a master's degree in Middle Eastern Studies from Harvard University.